How to Create a Staging Site for WordPress: 4 Methods Explained

 |

-Online WordPress Staging, also known as staging in the cloud, has emerged as a game-changer.
+Online WordPress Staging, also known as a staging site in the cloud, has emerged as a game-changer.
 It offers developers a convenient and efficient way to test website updates.

 • Development Environment – The online or offline coding environment where the site is built.